Discover Financial: History

-On March 1, 1993, Sears sold off its financial services branch as a new independent publicly traded company called Dean Witter, Discover & Co. with Dean Witter Reynolds in charge.
+In March 1993, Sears sold off its financial services branch as a new independent publicly traded company called Dean Witter, Discover & Co. with Dean Witter Reynolds in charge.
 This company had a stock ticker symbol of DWD.

 In 1995, Discover Card Services, Inc. changed its name to NOVUS Services, Inc. to distinguish its network functions from the Discover Card.

 In 1997, this company merged with investment banking house Morgan Stanley to become Morgan Stanley Dean Witter, Discover & Co.

-On February 1, 1999, the company rebranded itself as Discover Financial Services, Inc. The NOVUS logo was retired, replaced by the Discover Network logo.
+In February 1999, the company rebranded itself "Discover Financial Services, Inc." The NOVUS logo was retired, replaced by the Discover Network logo.

 In April 2005, Morgan Stanley announced that it would divest Discover Financial Services as an independent company within six months.
 By June, industry sources reported that Morgan Stanley was reassessing its plan to spin off Discover.
 In August, the company confirmed it would not sell Discover.
-However, on December 19, 2006, during a fourth quarter earnings report, Morgan Stanley CEO John J. Mack announced Discover would be spun off as a standalone publicly traded company by the end of August 2007, stating that both companies will be better positioned for growth and success as separate entities.
-Ahead of schedule on June 30, 2007, Discover was spun off as an independent, publicly traded company.
-It began trading on the NYSE for the first time on July 2 as DFS.
+However, in December 2006, during a fourth quarter earnings report, Morgan Stanley CEO John J. Mack announced Discover would be spun off as a standalone publicly traded company by the end of August 2007, stating that both companies will be better positioned for growth and success as separate entities.
+Ahead of schedule in June 2007, Discover was spun off as an independent, publicly traded company.
+It began trading on the NYSE for the first time in July 2007 under the stock symbol DFS.

+In February 2024, Capital One announced its intention to acquire Discover in an all-stock deal worth $35.3 billion.
+That Spring, the Attorney General of New York launched an investigation into whether the proposed takeover of Discover would violate state anti-trust laws.
+In July 2024, a proposed consumer class action lawsuit was filed in Virginia, claiming that the acquisition would be in violation of federal antitrust laws.
+The deal was approved by U.S. banking regulators in April 2025.
+On May 18, 2025, the merger between Discover and Capital One was completed.